-Five budget family days out in Essex
+Five cheap days out in Essex with toddlers

 If you like good old-fashioned seaside fun then Clacton Pier is a great destination.
 Entrance to the pier is free and you can spend as little or as much money as you’d like (or your kids allow).
 There are wristbands for unlimited fairground rides that can be bought online for £9.80 per adult and £5.60 for kids.
 Tin Box Tot let us get away with spending just a few pounds on some of the smaller ‘pay as you go’ rides and an ice cream.
 There’s also bowling, an aquarium and boat excursions if you want to pay a little more.

 The Naze Tower is an historic 86ft navigation landmark at Walton-on-the-Naze.
 It has eight floors and is home to art gallery, a museum, tea rooms and a roof viewing platform.
 We visited on a very blustery day and had brunch in the cafe before climbing all the way to the top of the tower for panoramic views of the coastline.
 The Naze beach below is renowned for fossils but sadly the tide was too far up for us to go hunting.
 Entrance to the tower is £2.50 for adults, £1.50 for children and under fours are free.